SevenDL/datav/intl.en-US/FAQ/FAQ.md

     -   [DataV design and operations](http://etaop4p.gensee.com/webcast/site/vod/play-a5c38710ca184de3b84e8225537a6cd1?spm=a2c4g.11186623.2.6.7Gt0W3)
 2. How can I draw map borders?

-    You can obtain the corresponding GeoJSON data and paste it to the Geographical Boundaries area of the **Choropleth Layer** child widget in the **Basic Flat Map**.
-You can customize the border style in the Mapping field according to the codes of different areas.
+    You can obtain the corresponding GeoJSON data and paste it to the **Geographical Boundaries** area of the **Choropleth Layer** child widget in the **Basic Flat Map**.
+You can customize the border style in the **Mapping** field according to the codes of different areas.

 3. How can I configure a data source for a carousel table?

-    You can input data in the data panel of a carousel table widget, and run SQL statements to query the data by assuming the table as a 2D table.
+    You can input data in the data panel of a carousel table widget,

+    and run SQL statements to query the data by assuming the table as a 2D table.
 The aliases of the table are used as table headers.

-    ``` {#codeblock_ju6_62b_7i1}
+    ``` {#codeblock_h8v_kix_joy}
     select field1 as “Column 1”, filed2 as "Column 2", field3 as "Column 3" from table
     ```